KameshSingh116/gnosis/README.md

-# gnosis
+# Gnosis
-a random project
+\\ This is a random project that i am working on as a part of my skill development process.